Safetorun/safe_to_run_dsl_server/README.md

 This is probably not the right way of doing it, but after 2 weeks of getting annoyed by missing dependencies on things like kotlinx serialization ...
 I got fed up and did this instead.

+Post deployment, CORS is **still** not working - so you need to go into API Gateway, add CORS and then re-deploy